-- Who's eligible for a seasonal flu shot at no charge?
+- Can I get a flu shot at no cost?

-- BCBSNC group and individual plans with preventive care benefits
+- Blue Cross NC plans with preventive care benefits

 - North Carolina State Health Plan